Event Log Embed (Beta)¶

 You need a service account in your Centrali workspace with these capabilities:

-event-lineage:issue-embed-token— required to mint any embed token.event-lineage:list+event-lineage:retrieve— required because every minted token implicitly grantsevents:read.webhook-subscriptions:replay— only required if you want to grant the iframe theevents:replaycapability (so end-users can click "Replay" on a failed delivery).
+event-lineage:issue-embed-token— required to mint any embed token.event-lineage:list+event-lineage:retrieve— required because every minted token implicitly grantsevents:read.webhook-subscriptions:replay— only required if you want to grant the iframe theevents:replaycapability (so an operator can click "Replay" on a failed delivery).

 The SDK uses your existing service-account clientId + clientSecret to mint a separate, IAM-audienced token under the hood.
 Publishable keys and dev tokens are rejected by IAM for this endpoint — embed minting must come from a confidential credential.